urbit/urbit_book/chapters/intro_to_nock.md

 But what if we want to run them in series?

-The expression `*[[42 43] [[4 0 3] 1 [3 0 1]]]` is a good place to start.
-We want to apply two formulas successively to `[42 43]`, first, the we want to increment the tail by applying the formula `[4 0 3]`, and then we want to test the cellularity of the result of that with our second formula `[3 0 1]`.
+The expression `*[[42 43] [[4 0 3] 1 [3 0 1]]]` is a good place to start. +++I'm confused.
+What is the `1` doing there?
+If it's introducing a new idea, we should say so here.+++ We want to apply two formulas successively to `[42 43]`, first, then we want to increment the tail by applying the formula `[4 0 3]`, and then we want to test the cellularity of the result of that with our second formula `[3 0 1]`. +++The previous sentence needs to be rewritten for clarity.
+I tried to rewrite it but realized I didn't know what it means.+++

 ```text
 ~tomsyt-balsen/try=> .*([42 43] [[4 0 3] 1 [3 0 1]])
 [44 [3 0 1]]
 ```

 The formula distribution rule can set up the the second formula with the product of the first formula, but it can't actually run the second computation.
 What we need is a way to insert a second `*`.

-Fortunately, we've got a way, Nock 2, which is where we bring in the concept of recursion:
+Fortunately, we've got a way, Nock 2, which is where we bring in the concept of recursion.

-We've did a lot of slicing and dicing of nouns with the formula distribution rule.
+We've done a lot of slicing and dicing of nouns with the formula distribution rule.
 Nock 2 lets us run those reassembled nouns as expressions.
 We could think of Nock 2 as being exactly like the distribution rule: